IndyDevGuy/MaintenanceBundle/README.md

 OVERVIEW
 ========

-This bundle allows you to place your website in maintenance mode by calling two commands in your console.
-A page with status code 503 appears to users, it is possible to authorize certain ips addresses stored in your configuration
+This bundle allows you to place your website in maintenance mode.

+A page with status code 503 appears to users, several ways to authorize via the configuration.

-Several choices of maintenance mode are possible: a simple test of an existing file, or memcache, or in a database.
+Several choices of maintenance modes are possible: a simple test of an existing file, memcache, or in a database via Doctrine ORM.

 ---------------------

 Documentation
 =============

-For installation and how to use the bundle refer to [Resources/doc/index.md](https://github.com/IndyDevGuy/MaintenanceBundle/blob/master/Resources/doc/index.md)
+For installation and examples refer to [Resources/doc/index.md](https://github.com/IndyDevGuy/MaintenanceBundle/blob/master/Resources/doc/index.md)